 Either view of the problem is explainable by the lack of scientific or exact knowledge that marks early societies.
 Still these societies relied on punishments just as much as our present law-makers and enforcers, possibly more, because presumably less enlightened.
 Further investigation and experiences with the insane have convinced even the most casual observer that they function somewhat differently from other people; there is not the same certainty between stimulus and response.
-What they will do and how they will act under given conditions cannot be foretold with anything approaching the exactness that is possible with the normal to illness; sometimes to the mode of life; perhaps more is due to heredity than to any other cause.
+What they will do and how they will act under given conditions cannot be foretold with anything approaching the exactness that is possible with the normal.

+The origin of the insanity in many cases is clearly traceable: sometimes to lesions; sometimes to illness; sometimes to the mode of life; perhaps more is due to heredity than to any other cause.
 At any rate in theory the civilized world has long since ceased to hold the insane criminally responsible for their acts.
 This applies only to the clearly insane.
 The border-line is impossible to find, and many cases are so difficult to classify that there is often a doubt as to where the given patient belongs.
 In times when the crowd is mad with the mob psychology of hatred, people are impatient of insanity and do not care whether the accused was sane or not at the time of the commission of the act.
 Many insane are put to death or sentenced to long terms of punishments.
 Jails and other penal institutions are constantly sorting their inmates and finding many who were clearly insane at the time their sentences began.